 To ensure the review selection and retention criteria will not discriminate against any practitioner or facility seeking participation in the CAZ network, the following guidelines are adhered to;

-The Credentialing Committee, a sub-committee of the QMC, does not make credentialing and recredentialing decisions based solely on an applicant”s race, ethnic/national identity, gender, age, sexual orientation or the types of procedures or types of patients (e.g., Medicaid) the practitioner specializes in.
+- The Credentialing Committee (CC) does not make credentialing and re-credentialing decisions based on an applicant’s race, ethnic/national identity, gender, age, sexual orientation or the types of services the provider offers.

-- Provide a consistent, clinically appropriate process for approving or disapproving applications by practitioners for participation in the Cenpatico networks, with a focus on meeting members’ needs for adequate network coverage, practitioner specialty availability, and practitioner accessibility;
+- Ensure providers entering in the network focus on meeting members’ needs for adequate network coverage, practitioner specialty availability, and practitioner accessibility;

 - Ensure the confidentiality of practitioner credentialing data;